solana-labs/solana/README.md

 {"num_hashes":27,"id":[0, "..."],"event":"Tick"}
 ```

 Now restart the server from where we left off.
-Pass it both the genesis log and
+Pass it both the genesis log, and
 the transaction log.

 ```bash
     $ cat demo-genesis.log demo-entries0.log | ./silk-testnode > demo-entries1.log
 ```

-Lastly, run the client demo again and verify that all funds were spent in the
+Lastly, run the client demo again, and verify that all funds were spent in the
-previous round and so no additional transactions are added.
+previous round, and so no additional transactions are added.

 ```bash
     $ cat demo-genesis.json | ./silk-client-demo
 ```

-Stop the server again and verify there are only Tick entries and no Transaction entries.
+Stop the server again, and verify there are only Tick entries, and no Transaction entries.

 Developing
 ===